 Mapping the data from the legacy system to the new system can present many challenges.

 Incorrectly formatted data

 SME’s (Subject Matter Experts) from the clients side will be essential in working through the legacy data sources for the relevant records and fields.

-Once we know the data needed for each object we can start working on extracting it from the legacy system.
-The relevant information can be extracted from the source data with the help of
+Once the data for each object is identified we can extract it from the legacy system.
+The relevant information can be obtained with the help of

-Once extracted the data objects are checked for completeness and quality
+Once extracted the data objects are checked for completeness and correctness

 Once the extraction has been completed any transformations that the data may need should be done.
 This will usually be changing legacy fields, for example